hubot-archive/hubot-slack-invite-request/README.md

 ## Configuration

+### Google API key

+To use this script, you will need a Google API developer key.
+Visit the [Google Developer Console](https://console.developers.google.com) to set up a new project.

+1. In the Developer Console, click `Add Project` to create a new project.
+2. On the Porject Dashboard, click `Enable an API` and turn on `Google+ API`
+3. Click on `Credentials` on the left navigation (under "APIs and Auth")
+4. Click on `Create new Client ID` under "OAuth"
+5. Choose "Web application"
+6. In the "Authorized JavaScript Origins" text box, enter your Hubot URL (e.g. http://myhubot.com)
+7. In the "Authorized Redirect URL" text box, enter "http://myhubot.com/login"
+8. Copy the `ClientID` into strings.yml

 ### Environment variables

 * `HUBOT_SLACK_ADMIN_CHANNEL` - the destination for the request notifications from Hubot; this can be a public channel or private group.